 About Amy C. Willis

-I began to understand the impact that habits have on our daily lives and futures.
+I began to understand the impact that beliefs and habits have on our daily lives and futures.
 I began to truly step into the great responsibility of owning and leading my life and believing that I can create the life I want.

 When I think about the roads my parents went down individually, it scares me to think how easily I could have followed in their footsteps.
 And I did, in my own ways, for a while, through disordered eating behaviours and alcohol addiction.
 But in practicing radical honesty with myself about what I wanted for my life, I decided to make different choices because I knew I deserved and was meant for more.